varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 For example, the decision agent with the Cobb–Douglas utility function shown in ({numref}`fig-cobb-douglas-ic`) is _indifferent_ to a choice between $A$ and $B$, but strictly prefers $C$ and $D$ to either $A$ or $B$.

 ### Marginal rate of substution
-Indifference curves slope downwards because the individual is willing to trade one good or service, for the other good or service, while remaining indifferent.
+Indifference curves slope downwards because the individual is typically willing to trade one good or service, for another good or service, while remaining indifferent.
 How much of one good or service a decision maker is willing to trade for another good or serice is called the [marginal rate of substution](https://en.wikipedia.org/wiki/Marginal_rate_of_substitution) ({prf:ref}`defn-marginal-rate-of-sub`):

 ````{prf:definition} Marginal Rate of Substitution
 :label: defn-marginal-rate-of-sub